a-shine/disaster-recovery-poc/README.md

     1. A reservation management project.
 Similar to shared Committed Use Discounts (CUD) management, we typically use an independent project to manage all the multi-project reservations in a centralised place.
-    2. Two other projects, for the critical app and the non-critical app.
+    2. Two other projects, for the critical app (in `europe-west3`) and the non-critical app (`europe-west4`).
-       Specify different regions for each of the projects.
 2. Create a shared reservation in the reservation management project between the critical and non-critical project.
 Reserve one Compute Engine instance of type `e2-medium` in the zone of the non-critical application.
 Configure reservation to "Use reservation automatically".
-3. Configure the Terraform `variables.tf` in both the `dummy-critical-app` and `dummy-non-crticial-app` with the respective critical and recovery zones/regions.
-4. Update the Terraform `terraform.tfvars` in both the `dummy-critical-app` and `dummy-non-crticial-app` with the respective Project IDs.
+3. Update the Terraform `terraform.tfvars` in both the `dummy-critical-app` and `dummy-non-crticial-app` with the respective Project IDs.
-5. Update the `terraform.tfvars` in the `dummy-critical-app` directory to ensure the correct recovery regions are configured.
+4. Update the `terraform.tfvars` in the `dummy-critical-app` directory to ensure the correct recovery regions are configured.
 Make sure to keep them commented out as they will be used later to migrate the critical workload using Terraform.
-6. Run `terraform apply` from the `dummy-critical-app` directory to bring up the application in the default region.
+5. Run `terraform apply` from the `dummy-critical-app` directory to bring up the application in the default region.
 Make sure that the recovery regions are commented out in the `terraform.tfvars` file.
 They will be used to migrate the workload when disaster strikes!
-7. Run `terraform apply` from the `dummy-non-critical-app` directory to bring up the non-critical application.
+6. Run `terraform apply` from the `dummy-non-critical-app` directory to bring up the non-critical application.
-8. Overwrite the `example_workload_db.csv` file by adding the necessary information as specified by each of the column headers.
+7. Overwrite the `example_workload_db.csv` file by adding the necessary information as specified by each of the column headers.

 ### Demo walkthrough